qbio-gsk/qbio-gsk/Syllabus2017.md

 1.  **Lab 1** (Monday, February 6, 2017)

-   Review of loading and plotting data in R. (do we want to do more introductory R material here?)
+   Review of loading and plotting data in R.

 2. **Lab 2** (Monday, February 13, 2017)